chipchaderez/ovirt-disaster-recovery-tool/README.md

-# oVirt Disaster Recovery Tool rata-TUI
+# rata-TUI: oVirt Disaster Recovery Tool
 A text user interface tool for recovering an oVirt setup to a pre-initialized Data Center in an easy and intuitive way.

 ![rata-TUI home scrreen logo](/sources/rata-TUI_home_screen.png)